Code-Institute-Submissions/bookable/README.md

 The minimum this app should include:

-1. The ability to register as a company without market boundries.
+1. The ability to register as a company without market boundaries.
 2. The ability to add relevant company information.
 3. The ability to add products/services etc.
 4. The ability to accept bookings without customer accounts.